-The identified site for the EMS Base and Wash bay is at the back of the hospital near to the workshops.
+The identified site for the Itshelejuba EMS Base and Wash bay is at the back of the hospital located near the laundry.
 This is to ensure that interruption is minimised between hospital activities and EMS staff.
-The offices are located furthest away from wards; this is to ensure once again proposed site for the new mortuary has been identified.
+The offices are located furthest away from wards to create a buffer zone to reduce noise between the two facilities.

-3.3.1.1.
 Strategic location of site: